ParBLiSS/par-mhash/README.md

 ### Compilation ###

-bruno librares are included as a submodules.
+bruno/bliss librares are included as a submodules under the directory ext/bliss.
 Initialize the submodules as below, if they are not already initialized.

     git submodule init
     git submodule update

+bruno/bliss also depends upon  mxx and google sparse hash, we initialize them as follows

+    cd ext/bliss
+    git submodule init
+    git submodule update
+    cd ../../

+We also need to compile google's sparshash.

+    cd ext/bliss/ext/sparshash
+    ./configure
+    make
+    cd ../../../../

+A bug in bruno is causes a error for compilation.
+So, we apply a patch on bruno/bliss as follows

+    patch -p0 < bliss.patch

-Next, create a build directory outside of source directory.
+Now, we are read to build the executable.
+First, create a build directory outside of source directory.
 For example,

      mkdir build
      cd build

-Finally, build the executable.
+Finally, build the executable ***find_seq_overlaps***.

      cmake ../
      make